 The following resources offer an overview of the textbook creation process, information about popular publishing platforms, and licensing considerations.

 Produced by the Commonwealth of Learning in 2016 and released as CC BY SA.
 66 page guide presenting technical advice for textbook development in a variety of platforms and formats.

 This guide is for all who are involved in the production of open textbooks in higher education.
 Content includes a checklist for getting started, publishing program case studies, textbook organization and elements, writing resources and an overview of useful tools.
 By Melissa Falldin and Karen Lauritsen.

 Produced by the Editing Working Group of the Open Textbook Network in 2016.
 This is a five-step guide for faculty, and those who support faculty, who want to modify an open textbook.
 Step-by-step instructions for importing and editing common open textbook file and platform types are included.

 Information about Creative Common's free, easy -to-use copyright licenses that provide a way to share your work on your terms.

-Beth Twomey Head, Research and Instruction (co-chair)
+Research and Technical Application (RTA) chaired by Beth Twomey, Head, Research and Instruction